leand12/RI_Project/README.md

 `--rename-doc`\
 when provided, the documents will be renamed as an integer which occupies less bytes to store.
 For smaller number of documents, this will decrease the space required to store the indexer, but in exchange, will consume a bit more space in RAM.
 For larger number of documents, it will not work, as it will end up needing more space to store a single document.

-`--file-location`\
+`--file-location-step [STEP]`\
-with this flag activated, the location of a term in a file will be stored in memory and later send to disk.
+when provided, the location of a term in a file will be stored in memory and later send to disk.
 This will increase the speed at which the indexer accesses a certain term, but will need more disk storage and RAM.

-`--file-location-step STEP`\
-the step corresponds to the number of terms that are skipped in order to save the next file position.
+The step corresponds to the number of terms that are skipped in order to save the next file position.
 A bigger step will result in a slower search but decreases the disk space required to save the positions.
 A step of 1 keeps the position for every term in the corresponding file.

 `--block-threshold THRESHOLD`\
 corresponds to the maximum number of documents that can be stored in a block.
 A smaller value will result in more files, slowing down the merge and takes more time writting to disk.
 While if a higher value is choosed, the indexer can run out of RAM.

 `--merge-threshold THRESHOLD`\
 corresponds to the maximum number of postings for a merged file in disk.
 The higher the value, lesser files will be created, but can slow down search as there are bigger files to look for the terms.

-`--block-dir DIR`\
-the temporary directory where the blocks will be stored.
-After the merge the blocks and this directory are deleted.

 `--merge-dir DIR`\
 the final directory where the indexer is stored.
 This directory should contain a ".metadata" directory containing the necessary metadata files required for the indexer to be loaded.